What is NFO in Mutual Funds

 NFOs often come with unique investment themes or strategies.
 Fund managers may launch NFOs with a specific focus, such as a particular sector, market cap, or investment style.
 This diversity allows investors to tailor their portfolios according to their investment goals and risk tolerance.

-Since NFOs are in their initial phase, the asset base is typically lower compared to established funds.
+Since NFO are in their initial phase, the asset base is typically lower often set at Rs 10 per unit compared to established funds.
 This can be advantageous for investors as the fund manager can effectively deploy capital in the market without any constraints posed by a large asset base.

 Considerations for Investors